 Well, now the roles are reversed.
 You get to be the adult asking the questions, and your website is the blank slate that has to be molded to fit the purpose you need.

-What is The Purpose of Your Website?
+What Is The Purpose of Your Website?

 A website can be, and do, almost anything.
-However, you need to decide what your particular website’s purpose is, and to design it according to that end goal.
+However, you need to decide your particular website’s purpose and design it according to that end goal.
 For example, is your website’s purpose to entertain?
 Inform?
 To sell a product, or to sell a service?
 To act as a catalog?
 Or, is it a personal website?

 Build To Your Purpose

 For example, you have decided your website’s job is to showcase your gutter cleaning and landscaping business.
-So you choose a theme that’s friendly, using lots of green around the edges.
+So you choose a friendly theme, using lots of green around the edges.
 So you decide to make your landing page a welcome video, which shows clients what they can expect from your company.
 You use clear, easy-to-navigate menu buttons, and you make certain that your contact information is on every page so you don’t lose any potential customers who click away when they can’t find how to make a service call.

-Alternatively, say that you want your website to be a blog, whose purpose is to entertain.
+Alternatively, say that you want your website to be a blog whose purpose is to entertain.
 Say you use it to write movie reviews in a snarky tone that resembles a slightly edgier Mystery Science Theater 3,000.
 So, you set up your blog, and you create categories like trash fire, this week in flops, or the best worst movies you’ll ever see.
 In this case, you want to intrigue your readers and get them to explore, rather than cutting up your content into easily digestible cubes and putting everything on a silver platter.

 Building a website isn’t easy, especially if you’re not familiar with all the ins and outs.
-If you know your website’s purpose, but you’re not sure where to go from there, we can help bring your vision in line with reality, and ensure your website does exactly what you want it to.
+If you know your website’s purpose but you’re not sure where to go from there, we can help bring your vision in line with reality and ensure your website does exactly what you want it to.